 For information on setting up NSX-T, see Configuring NSX for vSphere with Tanzu.

-• Download a partner service YAML file from the repository maintained by VMware.
+• Download a partner service YAML file from a corresponding partner page.

 When you download the service YAML files, make sure to use correct service version compatible with your version of vSphere.